geneseframework/genese/src/complexity/README.md

 }
 ```

-The AstNode "IfStatement" always have a first son which is the inside of the brackets and a second son which is inside the "if condition".
-This AstNode CAN have a third son which is the AstNode corresponding to the "ElseStatement".
+The AstNode "IfStatement" always have a first son which is what is inside the `if` brackets and a second son which is what is inside the `if` condition (the curly brackets).
+This AstNode MAY has a third son which is the AstNode corresponding to the `ElseStatement`, like in the example above.

 #### 7.2.4 Exhaustive list of the kinds of AstNode